 Wounds without puncture sites or that bleed just a little can be treated with a bit of feline first aid.

 Step 1: Secure Your Pet

 Even the friendliest cat can scratch or bite if they are in pain or frightened.
 Wrap your cat in a towel to keep them still while you’re applying first aid.
 It helps to do this part with two people, though with care, one can manage alone if need be.
 Wrapping your cat in a towel is a technique many veterinarians use.
-If the towel will interfere with access to the wound, another option is to hold the cat by the scruff of their neck.
+If the towel interferes with access to the wound, another option is to hold the cat by the scruff of its neck.
 Again, an extra pair of hands can make this much easier.

 Step 2: Examine the Wound

 Make sure it is not deeper or more serious than you might have assumed.
 If the wound is minor, you can move on to cleaning it yourself.